sillybytes/sillybytes/posts/whats_wrong_with_java.md

 repetitive, deterministic tasks; Type inference is one of those tasks.

-Every time, everywhere a time annotation is needed, you provide one only if it's absolutely necessary to avoid ambiguity, otherwise, just use `auto` and let the compiler do it for you.
+Every time, everywhere a time annotation is needed, you provide one only if it's necessary to avoid ambiguity, otherwise, just use `auto` and let the compiler do it for you.

 ## Resource un-safety